rancher/docs/content/rancher/v2.x/en/installation/requirements/_index.md

 The port requirements are different depending on whether you are installing Rancher on a single node or on a high-availability Kubernetes cluster.

-- **For a single-node installation,** you only need to open the ports required to enable Rancher to communicate with downstream user clusters.
+- **For a Docker installation,** you only need to open the ports required to enable Rancher to communicate with downstream user clusters.
 - **For a high-availability installation,** the same ports need to be opened, as well as additional ports required to set up the Kubernetes cluster that Rancher is installed on.

 {{% tabs %}}
-{{% tab "HA Install Port Requirements" %}}
+{{% tab "Kubernetes Install Port Requirements" %}}
 ### Ports for Communication with Downstream Clusters

 To communicate with downstream clusters, Rancher requires different ports to be open depending on the infrastructure you are using.